pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 Application object
 ------------------

-In the application class below extends the library class ``ApplicationWithPersistencePolicies``.
+The application class below extends the library class ``ApplicationWithPersistencePolicies``.

-The ``EventSourcedRepository`` is constructed with an event sourced snapshot strategy.
+The ``EventSourcedRepository`` is constructed with a snapshot strategy.
+An ``EventSourcedSnapshotStrategy`` is constructed using the ``snapshot_store`` provided by the supertype.

-The application also has a policy to persist snapshots whenever they are taken.
-The snapshotting policy is configured to take a snapshot after each new event.
+The snapshotting policy is configured to take a snapshot every other event.
+The supertype has policy to persist snapshots whenever they are taken.

 .. code:: python